MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-provider-using-an-xml-database.md

 ---
-title: "Create an FTP Authentication Provider using an XML Database | Microsoft Docs"
+title: "Create an FTP Authentication Provider using an XML Database"
 author: rmcmurray
 description: "Microsoft has created a new FTP service that has been completely rewritten for Windows Server® 2008.
-This new FTP service incorporates many new features tha..." ms.author: iiscontent
+This new FTP service incorporates many new features tha..." ms.date: 07/23/2009 ms.assetid: ab257257-4b17-4964-95bc-4db440db2c99 msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-provider-using-an-xml-database msc.type: authoredcontent
-manager: soshir
-ms.date: 07/23/2009
-ms.topic: article
-ms.assetid: ab257257-4b17-4964-95bc-4db440db2c99
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-authentication-provider-using-an-xml-database
-msc.type: authoredcontent
 ---